Afghans in Pakistan: History and migration

 Though through migration many Afghan refugees avoided immense violence, they were still subject to political injustice and discrimination at the hands of their host country—Pakistan.
-The subsequent decade saw considerable change in regard to the attitudes and feelings toward Afghan refugees throughout Pakistan.
+The subsequent decade saw change in regard to the attitudes and feelings toward Afghan refugees throughout Pakistan.
 Though the nation initially welcomed these migrants, utilizing "terms from Islamic discourse to justify welcoming [these] refugees in their time of need", that feeling ended as issues like Kashnikov culture terrorism and ethno nationalism took root in Afghan refugees camps.
 In order to migrate to Pakistan, Afghan refugees were required to register to one of the seven Islamic parties pre-approved by the Pakistani government.
 In doing so, the Pakistani government hoped to prevent the emergence of a single, political entity on behalf of the Afghan refugees, and thus, prevent a "Palestinization" of Pakistan by a foreign settler population.

-By the mid-1980s, the political injustice toward Afghan refugees began to escalate to violence.
-In 1986, a new political party began to emerge.
+By the mid-1980s the political injustice toward Afghan refugees began to escalate to violence.
+In 1986 a new political party began to emerge.
 Known primarily as the "Muhajir Qaumi Movement" (MQM), though also referred to as the "Refugee National Movement," this party sought to gain rights for the 'muhajir' refugees on which 'Pakistan had been built.'
 Yet, Afghan refugees were not included in this representation, and instead were made a target by the political leaders of the MQM.
 Included in the MQM's 'Charter of Demands', they requested the immediate placement of Afghan refugees in camps, and the subsequent expropriation of their property, causing a number of riots by Afghan refugees to erupt throughout Pakistan.
 As the MQM continued to grow throughout the decade, so too did the exclusion and violence toward Afghan refugees.
 In addition to the violence, the MQM created a rhetoric that largely altered the perception of Afghan refugees, as they were labeled as extremist and alien to the 'secular' Islamic state that the MQM hoped to create within Pakistan.